Skip to main content

 • The game has a charming art style and humorous dialogue that can be entertaining.

-• Fans of Dungeon Keeper may find some enjoyment in the nostalgic elements and dungeon management aspects.
+• Fans of Dungeon Keeper may find some enjoyment in the dungeon management aspects and the nostalgic elements.

 • The gameplay is repetitive and tedious, often requiring excessive micromanagement of units.

-• There are significant bugs and technical issues, including crashes and unresponsive controls.
+• There are significant bugs and design flaws, including poor AI and unresponsive controls, which detract from the overall experience.

 • story